 If the room is identified as a multi-use area, tables that fold down and roll away can save time and space.
 Simply flip the table tops as needed to create a space that is useful for whatever training or activity you need to use the room for at the time.

-Call one of our customer service representatives if you need assistance in your next computer furniture purchase at 800-599-6636.
-Or email: [email protected]
+Feel free to contact us if you need assistance in your next computer furniture purchase at 800-599-6636.
+You may also chat or email us at: [email protected]

 Request a Catalog